mtso/monorepo/exercises/learnyouahaskell.com/README.md

 # learn you a haskell

 [summary]::
-Learn you a Haskell exercises.
+Learn you a Haskell follow-along exercises.